pandas-dev/pandas/web/pandas/pdeps/0008-inplace-methods-in-pandas.md

 ### Proposed changes and reasoning

-The methods from group 1 won't change behavior, and will remain always inplace.
+The methods from **group 1 (always inplace, no keyword)** won't change behavior, and will remain always inplace.

-Methods in groups 3 and 4 will lose their `inplace` keyword.
-Under Copy-on-Write, every operation will potentially return a shallow copy of the input object, if the performed operation does not require a copy of the data.
-This is equivalent to the behavior with `inplace=True` for those methods.
-If users want to make a hard copy, they can call the `copy()` method on the result of the operation.
+For methods from **group 3 (object-inplace)**, the `inplace=True` keyword can currently be used to avoid a copy.
+However, with the introduction of Copy-on-Write, every operation will potentially return a shallow copy of the input object by default (if the performed operation does not require a copy of the data).
+This future default is therefore equivalent to the behavior with `inplace=True` for those methods (minus the return value), and therefore we propose to remove the `inplace` keyword for this group of methods.

-Therefore, there is no benefit of keeping the keyword around for these methods.
+For methods from **group 4 (never inplace)**, the `inplace` keyword has no actual effect (except for re-assigning to the calling variable) and is effectively syntactic sugar for manually re-assigning.
+For this group, we propose to remove the `inplace` keyword.

+For the above reasoning, we think there is no benefit of keeping the keyword around for these methods.
 To emulate behavior of the `inplace` keyword, we can reassign the result of an operation to the same variable:

     :::python
     df = pd.DataFrame({"foo": [1, 2, 3]})